vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### What is the difference between a binary and normal sensor?

-A normal sensor can have any output, text, number or a boolean also and a binary sensor can only have a boolean value as output.
+A normal sensor can have any output, text, number or a boolean, and a binary sensor can only have a boolean value as output.
 It can only have the state `true` or `false`.
 This sensor can be used in automations to check if a condition matches.